Mister-Joe/PositiveIntent/README.md

 ## Roadmap

-- Support .NET Framework 4.5 or lower if possible
 - Add option to key on username
+- Add option to key on AD domain
 - Programatically generate and randomize `assemblyinfo.cs`
-- Manually map `kernel32.dll` and `ntdll.dll` to bypass AV/EDR vendors using user-mode hooks (e.g. Cylance)
 - Manually parse PE headers of .NET assembly and stomp metadata before loading
+- Manually map `kernel32.dll` and `ntdll.dll` to evade user-mode hooks
 - Port all Python pre/post-build scripts to .NET & cross-compile for Linux
 - Improve error handling
 - ???